What Is Saffron?

 Additionally, people who take saffron for depression or anxiety report fewer negative side effects.

 Research shows that people with Alzheimer's disease who regularly take saffron supplements have significantly better cognitive function than those who don't.
-Saffron's effects on dementia may be due to the way it's properties prevent the buildup of the protein beta-amyloid in your brain, which researchers believe is one of the potential causes of Alzheimer's disease.
+Saffron's effects on dementia may be due to its properties that prevent the buildup of the protein beta-amyloid in your brain, which researchers believe is one of the potential causes of Alzheimer's disease.

 Amounts and Dosage

-Each saffron plant flower yields 7mg of saffron, and stores typically sell it in amounts of 30mg.
+Each saffron plant flower yields 7 milligrams of saffron, and stores typically sell it in amounts of 30 milligrams.

-Saffron spice contains the following nutrients per 100 grams (g):
+Saffron spice contains the following nutrients per 100 grams: